Toronto Police Service: Horses

 Police horses Ed and Spencer at the U.S. Consulate in Toronto.
 Both horses were invited to take part in the First inauguration of Barack Obama.

 The unit's horses are sourced from several brokers based in the province.
-The unit only purchases black, bay, or chestnut colored horses that stand a minimum of 16 hands.
+The unit only purchases black, bay, or chestnut coloured horses that stand a minimum of 16 hands.

 Three horses have been killed while on duty.
 They include Lancer, following a motor vehicle collision in 2002; Brigadier (born 1998 near Listowel, Ontario) after an intentional motor vehicle collision in 2006; and Royal Sun, following a torn leg ligament in 2012.
 During the First World War, the mounted unit provided 18 horses to the Canadian Field Artillery.
 Only one horse from the Toronto Police Service survived the four-year conflict.

 Notable police horses include Honest Ed and Spencer were invited to the inauguration of US President Barack Obama by Michigan's Multi-Jurisdictional Mounted Police Drill Team and Color Guard.
 Other horses include: